wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : Candice... a word in my office please!

 - Offstage there is a flash and a thunderclap, followed by a sizzling noise
+- Ghosts do Bohemian Rhapsody with torches lighting up their faces?
 - Diane returns, her face slightly sooty and her hair huge and frizzly

 **_Diane_** : I've just remembered...
 Ghostbusters!

+- [ ] Maybe Mrs Tripps wanders in with her bags packed again, sees her and makes a comment (indicating that Diane isn't dead, she can still be seen by the living)

 - She sees the ghosts